WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### How can I import and broadcast a final transaction from ColdCard?

-In top menu bar, go to `Tools > Broadcast Transaction` and in this tab click `Import Transaction`, now you can select the previously finalized (and signed) transaction file from the MicroSD card.
+In the top menu bar, go to `Tools > Broadcast Transaction` and in this tab click `Import Transaction`, now you can select the previously finalized (and signed) transaction file from the MicroSD card.
 If this fails you can manually type the path to this file in Wasabi Wallet to load the transaction.
 Now click `Broadcast Transaction` to send it off over Tor to a random Bitcoin node so it can flood over to the miners for confirmation in a block.
 Read more [here](/using-wasabi/ColdWasabi.md#connecting-via-sd-card).